al-ce/karaml/README.md

 3. Quit
 ```

-`1.` updates your karabiner.json file directly, either creating a new profile
+`1.` updates your `karabiner.json` file directly, either creating a new profile
 or updating an existing one depending on the `profile_name` key in your config.
 Before every update, karaml makes a backup copy of your previous
 `karabiner.json` in the `automatic_backups` folder.
 This can add up!
 But I
 didn't want to risk a bug in the program destroying your config.

-`2.` writes a json file to your karabiner complex modifications folder which
+`2.` writes a JSON file to your karabiner complex modifications folder which
-you can import with the Karabiner GUI.
+you can import with the Karabiner-Elements GUI.
 Then you can enable or disable layers
-individually, but you should them all at once to ensure your layer and mapping
+individually, but you should enable them all at once to ensure your layer and mapping
 priority is setup as intended.
 The file is named `karaml_complex_mods.json` by
 default, but you can change this in your karaml config with the `title` key,
 (and by doing so, you can easily switch between rulesets).